bobb34/QST/README.md

 Export/Import IMS QTI 2/3 open format questions: multiple choice (one or many answers), matching, true/false, short answer and essay.
 Includes images in questions and answers and rubrics.

-Convert questions to other popular formats for export: Moodle XML, QTI 2 open format, QST XML.
+Convert questions to other popular formats for export: Moodle XML, QTI 2 open format, QST XML, PDF.

 GradeBook is also included, so you may also create marks for other assignments and add weights(%) to qst's and assignments for a Complete Assessment Solution.
 Interpret all your results here.